GPurgatorio/Master-Computer-Science-ICT/README.md

 The more common RAID configurations are:

 - RAID-0: striping, two drivers aggregated that works as a single one.
-- RAID-1: mirroring,write on both the drives one is the copy of the other.
+- RAID-1: mirroring, write on both drives, one is the copy of the other.
 - RAID-5: block-level striping with distributed parity.
 It's xor based: the first bit goes in the first disk, the second bit in the second one and their xor in the third.
-If one disk crashes I can recompute it ( for each two bits of info I need one extra bit, so one third more disk storage).
+If one disk crashes I can recompute its content (for each two bits of info I need one extra bit, so one third more disk storage).
 - RAID-6: block-level striping with double distributed parity.
 Similar to RAID1 but with more disks.

 ## IOPS